EASTERN ILLINOIS UNIVERSITY FOUNDATION

 Section 4.
 Removal: Any officer may be removed for cause by a majority vote of the Board of Directors, provided that such officer shall have been notified in writing by the President or Secretary and sent by certified mail with return receipt not less than twenty (20) days before such meeting of such charges as may be preferred against the officer by the majority of the Board of Directors.

-The Foundation shall also secure a crime/dishonesty policy in favor of the Foundation foritsauthorized signatories, and property/casualty insurance coverage for the Foundation’s building and grounds.
-All in-force insurance policies shall be filed annually in the office of the Executive Officer and made available for inspection upon request by directors of the Board.
+The Foundation shall also secure a crime/dishonesty policy in favor of the Foundation for its authorized signatories, and property/casualty insurance coverage for the Foundation's building and grounds.
+All in-force insurance policies shall be filed annually in the office of the Chief Operating Officer and made available for inspection upon request by the directors of the Board.

 CONTRACTS FOR SERVICE